wanweiwei07/wrs/README.md

 WARNING: Python 3.9; Numpy 1.22 +

-This is a brief guide to the WRS Robot Planning & Control System.
+This is a brief guide to the WRS Robot Planning & Learning Data Preparation System.
 For detailed technical descriptions and usage, go to the [document pages](https://wanweiwei07.github.io/wrs/) hosted at [my homepage](https://wanweiwei07.github.io/).

 ## Code Inspired by the System